JohnEarnest/Octo/Readme.md

 ![Title Image](https://raw.githubusercontent.com/JohnEarnest/Octo/gh-pages/images/f8z.gif)

-Octo is a high-level assembler for the [Chip8](http://mattmik.com/chip8.html) virtual machine, complete with an environment for testing programs.
-You can try it out [here](http://johnearnest.github.io/Octo/).
+[Octo](http://johnearnest.github.io/Octo/) is a high-level assembler for the [Chip8](http://mattmik.com/chip8.html) virtual machine, complete with an environment for testing programs.
 The Chip8 keypad is represented on your keyboard as follows:

 	Chip8 Key   Keyboard
 	---------   ---------